xchgeaxeax90/xchgeaxeax90.github.io/nfc_setup.md

 ### Finishing Up

 You should now have an NFC Tag that takes you to a URL of your choosing.
-Make sure to test it by tapping the top of your phone to the tag and make sure that the URL or other data you have programmed into the tag does what you expect (takes you to your twitter, discord, email address, etc.)
+Make sure to test it by tapping the top of your phone to the tag and make sure that the URL or other data you have programmed into the tag does what you expect (takes you to your twitter, discord, email address, etc.).

 ## Purchasing

 If you did not get an NFC tag from me, or did and want to buy more for future cons and events, there are a couple of options.
-The tags I was handing out are in the "NTAG" family, specifically "NTAG 213".
+The tags I was handing out are in the "NTAG" family, specifically "NTAG 213" device.
 There are a couple of other tags in this family (NTAG 215 and NTAG 216) which have slightly more memory to hold URLs and such.
 Personally I don't think that the extra memory in these tags is terribly necessary or useful, but you may be able to find one of these tags if NTAG 213 is out of stock.

 Additionally, there are several different form factors for the NFC tag.
 The tags I hand out look like this: